Recycle Innovations: What Would You Change About Recycling?

 Standarisation of basic services

 Luke from Compass Studio – a marketing consultancy which helps sustainable brands and businesses would like to see standard-isation of services.
+Check out our blog on how chemical waste recycling can boost plastic recycling rates in 2020.

 “We would like to see a national standardisation in recycling bins around Australia.
 What you can and can’t recycle changes is pretty much every suburb.
 So standarising this around the country would mean it would make recycling a more effortless process no matter where you are.”